 Non-Emergency and Medically Authorised incidents are Code 3 and Code 4 transports that do not require an urgent response, such as medical appointments and hospital transfers.

-In the 2022–23 financial year, Code 3 and Code 4 combined on time performance achieved 80.0%, exceeding the target of 70.0%.
-This is an improvement on the 2021–22 financial year of 78.2%.
+In the first quarter of the 2024-25 financial year, Code 3, and Code 4 combined on time performance achieved 77.1%, exceeding the target of 70.0%.

 The graph below shows the combined number of Code 3 and Code 4 incidents and their performance by quarter for the current financial year.